 APPLICATION OF TERMS

 1.2 The Company reserves the right to add, alter, amend or withdraw at any time without notice any of these Conditions.
-The current Conditions can be found on the Website and attached to the current offline catalogues.
+The current Conditions can be found on the Website and attached to any current offline catalogues.